 Because of this effort, several tech hubs sprouted throughout the country and infused their institutions—such as the prestigious Tec de Monterrey—with resources for better and more hands-on training.
 Several cities in Mexico have reached considerable recognition as respected IT hubs becoming sought out tech centers.
 As a company that specializes in partnerships across the border, we have studied closely the ecosystems and salary variations in Mexico’s most competitive IT cities.

-Our 2021 tech salaries report—put together through research and interviews with thousands of developers—looked at five cities and the competitive salaries that can save U.S companies up to 68%.
+Our 2023 Tech Salaries Report —compiled through research and interviews with thousands of developers— looked at five cities and the competitive salaries for software engineers that can save U.S companies up to 68%.

 It’s no longer a well-kept secret that Mexico’s second-largest city harbors a developing and growing talent pool of software developers, software engineers, and even web developers.
 The tech boom in the city is not an accident but the result of many years of investment and foundation setting.
 This has made Guadalajara a great place to outsource and hire a skilled software developer.